razasyedh/htmlvid/installing.md

         # Optional mp3 support with libmp3lame
         # --enable-libmp3lame

 *Note:* These are just the minimum required flags needed for `htmlvid`.
-You might want to add more if you need support for other formats or if you use `ffmpeg` for other purposes.
+You might want to add more if you need support for other formats or if you use `FFmpeg` for other purposes.
 Run `./configure -help` for  a list of flags and their descriptions.

 Finally, we can compile: